+You should gain an understanding of the sense in which the bubble raft is an analogue of a physical crystal (including the corresponding features and the limitation of the comparison).
 You should be able to recognize a variety of point defects, edge dislocations and grain boundaries in the bubble raft.
 The existence of a dislocation will be established by measuring a closure failure in a Burgers circuit in the raft.
 The structures of grain boundaries will be seen to depend on the misorientation between the adjoining rafts.